 A minimum of 45 credit hours of coursework beyond the masters is required for the doctoral degree in Educational Psychology/Instructional Technology.
 This does not include the dissertation (an additional 30 hours).
-Note that some students' committee members may require more course credit hours than 45 for the degree.
+Note that some students' committee members may require more course credit hours than 45 for the degree, especially if the student entered the program without a strong background in the field of Instructional Technology.
 The specific coursework to be taken is established by completion of the student's official Program of Study (see section below, for more details).

 For the Instructional Technology Concentration, the course requirements include: